1. Intent: why do we teach what we teach?

 Every pupil is a mathematician at KSA.
 We want children to think like mathematicians and not just do the maths.
 A strong understanding of mathematical concepts like number sense, pattern finding, generalising and problem solving are key to being successful in other academic pursuits as well as in wider society.
 As a result, by equipping students with the tools to be a good mathematician we are also giving them more freedom to be successful at university at beyond.
 At KSA we believe the best way to do this is to get the basics right first by spending enough time to explore, understand and become fluent with foundational ideas before moving on to more complex ideas.

-To achieve this, in Reception to Year 7 we follow the Maths Mastery (MM) curriculum.
+To achieve this we follow the Maths Mastery (MM) curriculum.
 We have been following the MM curriculum for many years in Primary but 2019-20 is the first year we begin to roll it out throughout Secondary.
-In Primary, the curriculum is cumulative - each school year begins with a focus on the concepts and skills that have the most connections, and this concept is then applied and connected throughout the school year to consolidate learning.
+The maths curriculum is cumulative - each school year begins with a focus on the concepts and skills that have the most connections, and this concept is then applied and connected throughout the school year to consolidate learning.
 This gives pupils the opportunity to ‘master maths’; by using previous learning throughout the school year, they are able to develop mathematical fluency and conceptual understanding.
-In secondary, this looks like spending roughly a half term exploring only one topic but exploring it in depth.
-As such, key concepts are revisited or interwoven into new topics to constantly strive for a complete understanding across the curriculum and to allow pupils to see connections between different ideas.

-By starting from the basics and working our way slowly up we are also ensuring that students most at risk of underachievement start their life at KSA on a relatively equal playing field.
+By starting from the basics and working our way slowly up we are also ensuring that students most at risk of underachievement start their life at KSA with every chance of being successful.
 It means their mathematical journey at KSA starts at an accessible point and that along the way we can catch students as and when they end up demonstrating that they need extra support.

 In Primary each year group has a set of non-negotiable skills, e.g. column addition and subtraction with regrouping, which each child needs to master in order to be ready for the next year’s mathematical learning.
 These skills are explained in a knowledge organiser which is shared with children and parents at the start of the year and are continually practiced in daily Do Nows and any other opportunities teachers find to ensure all children become fluent in them.